jorditorresBCN/Assignments-2017/README.md

 ## Acknowledgements
 I would like to thank some of my former students for his help with proofreading this documentation and improving it: Eloy Gil, Dani Cea, Xisco Sastre, Maurici Yagüez and Mauro Gómez.
+Also to Barcelona Supercomputing Center for give acces their computing facilities to our students.